-On September 5, 2014, Applicant submitted a security clearance application (SF-86).
-On April 1, 2016, the Department of Defense Consolidated Adjudications Facility (DoD CAF) issued Applicant a Statement of Reasons (SOR), detailing security concerns under Guideline F, Financial Considerations.
+On April 11, 2016, Applicant submitted a security clearance application (e-QIP).
+On July 3, 2018, the Department of Defense Consolidated Adjudications Facility (DoD CAF) issued Applicant a Statement of Reasons (SOR), detailing security concerns under Guideline F, Financial Considerations.
 (Item 1.)
-The action was taken under Executive Order (EO) 10865, Safeguarding Classified Information within Industry (February 20, 1960), as amended; DoD Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the Adjudicative Guidelines for Determining Eligibility for Access to Classified Information, effective within the DoD after September 1, 2006.
+The action was taken under Executive Order (EO) 10865, Safeguarding Classified Information within Industry (February 20, 1960), as amended; DoD Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive).

-Applicant answered the SOR on April 20, 2016.
+Applicant answered the SOR on August 2, 2018.
 He requested that his case be decided by an administrative judge on the written record without a hearing.
-(Item 1.)
-On November 3, 2016, Department Counsel submitted the Government's written case.
-A complete copy of the File of Relevant Material (FORM), containing 5 Items, was mailed to Applicant on November 3, 2016, and received by him on November 9, 2016.
-The FORM notified Applicant that he had an opportunity to file objections and submit material in refutation, extenuation, or mitigation within 30 days of his receipt of the
+(Item 2.)
+On September 10, 2018, Department Counsel submitted the Government's written case.
+A complete copy of the File of Relevant Material (FORM), containing six Items, was mailed to Applicant on September 12, 2018, and received by him on September 20, 2018.
+The FORM notified Applicant that he had an opportunity to file objections and submit material in refutation, extenuation, or mitigation within 30 days of his receipt of the FORM.

-FORM.
 Applicant failed to respond to the FORM.
-Applicant did not object to Items 1 through 5, and they are admitted into evidence.
+Applicant did not object to Items 1 through 6, and they are admitted into evidence, hereinafter referenced as Government Exhibits 1 thorough 6.